johannes-maly/johannes-maly.github.io/README.md

   <tr>
     <td style="border:none;">
       <b>Welcome to my page!</b> <br><br>
       I am an assistant professor working on mathematics of data science and machine learning.
-My former research has been focused on compressed sensing and the influence of quantization on signal reconstruction. <br>
+My former research has been focused on compressed sensing and the influence of quantization on signal reconstruction.
-      I am currently interested in <br><br>
+      I am currently interested in
+      <br><br>
       <ul>
         <li>covariance estimation</li>
         <li>approximation properties of neural networks</li>